Citalopram Review: The Best Depression Treatment?

 A meta-study published in the Annals of Pharmacotherapy journal found citalopram to be more effective for depression than placebo.
 More than 80% of patients responded favorably to citalopram (response meaning a reduction or elimination of depression symptoms).

-A medical review from 2018 analyzed 20 individual studies on citalopram and depression.
-The study authors documented that citalopram was effective at reducing depression scores to a statistically significant degree, and also noted that it took the drug a shorter time to provide relief than most SSRIs.
+The study authors documented that citalopram was effective at reducing depression scores to a statistically significant degree, and also noted that it took the drug a shorter time to provide relief than most antidepressants.

 Citalopram has also been studied for its ability to reduce anxiety.